dy2k/proxmox-kubernetes/README.md

 ## Features

-- Two `gateway` LXC machines for the DNS servers and the load balancers of kube-apiserver
+- Two `gateways` LXC machines for the DNS servers and the load balancers of kube-apiserver
 - Three `masters` QEMU VM machines for the Kubernetes control-plane nodes
 - Three `workers` QEMU VM machines for the Kubernetes worker nodes
-- Setup NAT gateway with the assigned public IP on the first `gateway` machine
+- Setup NAT gateway with the assigned public IP on the first `gateways` machine
 - Disable swap and ensure iptables see bridged traffic for `masters` and `workers`
 - Install QEMU guest agent, setup timezone, disable SSH password and IPv6
 - Setup SSH key, configure root password and use `terraform` as default sudo user